ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 `calculateScalar`, `calculateVector` and `calculateMatrix` simply forward to these implementation functions.

 Please refer to the [FE requirements](feRequirements.md) to learn more about the finite element requirements and result requirements.
-The first four methods receive an object of type `FErequirements`.
+The first four methods receive an object of type `FERequirements`.
 This object is responsible for passing different types of information needed for the local evaluation of the local linear algebra objects.
 The first method, `evaluateScalar`, simply returns by value because it is cheaper to return a `double`, for example when evaluating energy.
 The other methods, `evaluateVector`, `evaluateMatrix`, and `calculateLocalSystem`, receive one or two additional output arguments where